 |Phone:||613-520-2600 x 5068|

 Before coming to Carleton, I was an Assistant Professor in Global and International Studies at Portland State University in Oregon.
-I completed my post-doctoral research in Indigenous Food Systems and Health at Western University with a focus on examining the differential food security impacts of environmental change, and dietary displacement across space.
-My scholarly contributions related to Haiti are based on over 5 years of lived experience in Port-au-Prince and Desarmes, and are focussed on food sovereignty, and agrarian change.
+I completed my post-doctoral research in Indigenous Food Systems and Health at Western University with a focus on examining the differential food security impacts of environmental change and dietary displacement across space.
+My scholarly contributions related to Haiti are based on over 5 years of lived experience in Port-au-Prince and Desarmes and are focused on food sovereignty and agrarian change.

 Alongside my academic path, I have worked in the field of International Development as a Policy Analyst, Advocacy and Food Justice coordinator, and Disaster Response Coordinator.
 I have also conducted field research investigating value-added recycling activities in waste-picking communities in Cambodia and Indonesia, and post-disaster vulnerability and governance responses to the 2004 tsunami in Thailand.